This piece was last updated on 5/24/24 to reflect current information and statistics.

 It is normal for cancer patients to experience sadness or distress immediately after disclosure and throughout the course of treatment, as they cope with an uncertain future.
 Grief and apprehension can evolve into depression and anxiety.
 This can interfere with the patient’s ability to carry out day-to-day activities and undergo treatment.
 Depression is common among cancer patients.
 In fact, one out of four people diagnosed with cancer also suffer from depression.

-Physicians should monitor cancer patients for signs and symptoms of depression or anxiety but detecting depression in colon cancer patients can be challenging—the disease and its treatment may mimic certain signs and symptoms of depression, such as major unintended weight loss, extreme fatigue or lethargy, and trouble focusing (chemo brain).
+Physicians should monitor cancer patients for signs and symptoms of depression or anxiety.
+However, detecting depression in colon cancer patients can be challenging.
+The disease and its treatment may mimic certain signs and symptoms of depression, such as major unintended weight loss, extreme fatigue or lethargy, and trouble focusing (chemo brain).

-Research published in JAMA found that sleep disturbance, losing interest or pleasure in doing things they once loved (anhedonia), low self-esteem, and decreased appetite were the most common symptoms of major depression in patients.
-The researchers in that study suggested asking patients if they have been bothered by anhedonia and have been feeling down, depressed, or hopeless (depressed mood) within the past month.
+Research published in the Journal of the American Medical Association (JAMA) found that sleep disturbance, losing interest or pleasure in doing things they once loved (anhedonia), low self-esteem, and decreased appetite were the most common symptoms of major depression in patients.
+Researchers suggested asking patients if they have been bothered by anhedonia and have been feeling down, depressed, or hopeless (depressed mood) within the past month.
 Ongoing assessment for these symptoms of depression, as well as insomnia, fatigue, anorexia, nausea, weakness, or palpitations, can help clinicians provide full support for patients with colon cancer.

 Every patient is an individual, and every person with colon cancer has a unique experience throughout the course of his or her disease.
 To provide full support, physicians should develop a personalized approach for each patient.